Who am I? (WIP)

 One day an old middle school friend set me up on a blind date with a girl that was way out of my league and three days later we were a couple.
 I have since married Dannielle and we have collaborated on our two greatest projects, Stella & Maverick.
-We currently live in Birmingham, Alabama due to a series of interesting events and are loving it (although I do miss Atlanta).
+We’ve recently moved back to Atlanta and we’re loving it more than you could imagine.

 What do I do?

 Since formal education didn’t really work for me, I learned from my experiences….

 - Sports – leadership and being able to perform at a high level in front of an audience

 - Family – my dad’s inventiveness and mom’s perseverance

 - School – design, business, presentation, and what I don’t want to do